SEO Strategies for your Website

-Ah… Thanksgiving, a time of year when I so willingly gorge myself on a massive golden bird proportionate to a mini fridge, mountains of Stove Top stuffing, bowls full of cranberry sauce flowing like the salmon of Capistrano, finally to be washed down by copious amounts of the finest boxed wine imaginable.
+Ah… Thanksgiving, a time of year when I so willingly gorge myself on a massive golden bird proportionate to a mini fridge, mountains of Stove Top stuffing, bowls full of cranberry sauce flowing like the salmon of Capistrano, finally to be washed down by copious amounts of the most exceptional boxed wine imaginable.
 But there’s nothing more recognized during this harvest festival than sharing.
 I only feel it’s appropriate to share with you a few helpful tips on how to successfully optimize the online presence of your website.

 Keywords and Phrases

 The 2nd course in optimizing your site is a piping hot plate of Meta tag optimization.
 Meta tags are HTML code that is found between the < HEAD > and </HEAD > tags.
 These tags contain a description of your site and are found in the search engine results when you key in a certain word or phrase.
 Keep in mind, when creating Meta tags, be sure to focus on what your website is specifically all about.
 Please… I repeat, PLEASE be specific.
-You should also make sure that your Meta tags include your most important keywords, so that your customers will know exactly what your website is offering.
+You should also make sure that your Meta tags include your most important keywords so that your customers will know exactly what your website is offering.

 Image Alt Tags

 The 5th and final course is Text.
 Since your text content plays a huge role in determining your web page’s ranking, text content optimization is something not to underestimated.
-Remember that when composing the text for your site, it should contain plenty of important keywords and phrases used in different ways.
-I’d like to also stress to keep in mind your keywords and phrases should appear at least three times, but no more than seven times in your text.
+Remember that when composing the text for your site, it should contain plenty of essential keywords and phrases used in different ways.
+I’d also like to stress to keep in mind your keywords and phrases should appear at least three times, but no more than seven times in your text.